Urban Tree Planting Projects - GreenBlue Urban

 Leonard Circus – Shared Space

-GreenBue was pleased to revisit this well documented “shared space” project with the London Borough of Hackney, the well established 11 trees planted in GBU’s ArbrSystem have proved to not only be aesthetically pleasing for passers-by on foot and bicycle but provided a welcome backdrop to market day with onsite seating for all to enjoy.
+This ‘shared space’ project with the London Borough of Hackney included the planting of 11, now well established, trees planted in GreenBlue Urban’s ArborSystem.
+These have proved to not only be aesthetically pleasing for passers-by on foot and by bicycle, but have provided a welcome backdrop to market day with onsite seating for all to enjoy.

 The advent of the Central London Congestion Charging Zone radically changed the traffic pattern in Leonard Circus, London, EC2.
 Pedestrian and cycling traffic has dramatically increased following the significant reduction in motor traffic.